GibbonEdu/docs/content/administrators/misc/smtp-email.md

 Setting up a new server, or migrating Gibbon from one server to another, can involve the following considerations and steps:

 ### How to Set Up SMTP Email Settings
-*   Navigate to Admin > Third Party Settings > SMTP Mail
+*   Navigate to Admin > System Admin > Third Party Settings > SMTP Mail
     *   Set "Enable SMTP Mail" to "Yes"
     *   Input the hostname of your SMTP email provider.
 (This is whoever services your email; GSuite, Microsoft Outlook, Zoho, etc.)
         *   Some Common Examples of email providers: